School Daze: Production

+Following the release of his debut feature film, She's Gotta Have It, in August 1986, Spike Lee started writing the screenplay for School Daze.
+Lee initially secured a $3 million budget, but concerns from Island Pictures about potential cost increases, possibly reaching $5 million, led them to drop their option.
+Columbia Pictures subsequently acquired the film.
+Filming commenced on March 9, 1987, in Atlanta, Georgia.
+Reverend Jesse Jackson visited the set to offer a blessing.
+Initially set on the campus of Morehouse College, production faced obstacles when the Atlanta University Center objected to the film's portrayal of historically black colleges.
+Consequently, filming was prohibited at Morehouse College, as well as Clark Atlanta University, Morris Brown College, and Spelman College.
+The production relocated to Atlanta University, with additional filming in Brooklyn, New York.

-Production began on March 9, 1987 and ended on May 4, 1987.
-Spike Lee arranged for the two groups of actors to stay in separate hotels during filming.
+Lee arranged for the two groups of actors to stay in separate hotels during filming.
 The actors playing the "wannabees" were given better accommodations than the ones playing the "jigaboos."
 This favoritism contributed to tension on the set, which showed in the on-camera animosity between the two camps.
 (Similar tactics were used during the filming of Animal House and The Outsiders.)
 In School Daze, the method approach yielded strong results — the fight that occurs at the step show between Dap's crew and the Gammas was not in the script.
 On the day the scene was shot, the fight broke out between the two sides.
 Lee ordered the cameras to keep rolling.

-Officials of Morehouse, Spelman, and Clark Atlanta University asked Lee to stop filming on the campuses before he completed his work because the colleges' Boards of Directors had concerns on how he was portraying the historically black colleges in the film.
-Lee had to finish filming at the neighboring Morris Brown College.

 Ruth E. Carter designed the costumes for the film, inspired by uniforms and styles worn at the HBCUs.
 At Lee's encouragement, she commissioned American fashion designer Willi Smith to design the gowns for the Homecoming Court in the film.
+Filming concluded on May 4, 1987, with a final budget of $6.1 million.

+Actress Vanessa Williams, originally cast as "Jane Toussaint," was replaced by Tisha Campbell.
+In June 1988, Campbell filed a $550,000 lawsuit against Lee, alleging non-payment for her contribution to the soundtrack and lack of credit for the song "Be Alone Tonight."